 New Car Protection – BMW Mini ‘John Cooper Works’

-John Cooper and a member of his design team were the first to put an engine in the rear of a race car.
+John Cooper and a member of his design team were the first to put an engine in the rear of a race car – all of this a long time before BMW Mini.
 This single concept was to be responsible for revolutionising the race scene, from Formula One to American Championship Car racing, also known as Indy Car racing.
 His idea to put an engine in the rear of the Cooper might have been the product of practicalities, but the resulting winning performance and racing ethos has been carried through the years in to the Mini that today bears his name – the Mini John Cooper Works.

 This Mini ‘John Cooper Works’ arrived at the Ultimate Detailing Studio for a New Car Protection.